-To put it scientifically, there is continually emerging evidence that magic mushrooms improve your brian’s neuroplasticity.
+To put it scientifically, there is continually emerging evidence that magic mushrooms improve your brain’s neuroplasticity.

-In this article, we’re going to dive deeper into the term “neuroplasticity” and what it means, and look into some of the research behind psilocybin and its role in promoting neuroplasticity.
-Let’s jump straight in!
+In this article, we’re going to dive deeper into what neuroplasticity is, its importance for optimizing our health, longevity, and stress resilience, and some of the research behind psilocybin and its role in promoting neuroplasticity.